bbog/bootstrap-datepaginator/README.md

 ---

+**Disclaimer**: This is a fork of [Jon Miles' plugin](https://github.com/jonmiles/bootstrap-datepaginator), with added support for language changing.
+That's it.

+---

 A jQuery plugin which takes Twitter Bootstrap's already great pagination component and injects a bit of date based magic.
 In the process creating a hugely simplified and modularised way of paging date based results in your application.

 ![Bootstrap Date Paginator Default](https://raw.github.com/jondmiles/bootstrap-datepaginator/master/screenshot/default.PNG)